Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 **Q: I’ve picked enough locks to get to the next dan while you were talking.
 How do I get my belt?**

-A: First, add all of your locks and projects to your Scorecard, so that it is up to date.
+A: First, add all of your locks and projects to your Scorecard, so that it is up-to-date.
 We are still using **#belt-requests** on discord, and for the moment there is no way within lpubelts.com to request your belt.
 However, when you are ready for your next dan, then you can copy a link to your scorecard by clicking the link icon just to the right of the “Scorecard” title at the top.
 Then paste this link into #belt-requests, so your post should look something like this:

 `@LPUBeltBot request 8th Dan https://lpubelts.com/#/profile/[YourID]/scorecard`

-The mods will receive your request, reviewing your Scorecard similar to how they previously reviewed your google dan sheet.
+The mods will receive your request, reviewing your Scorecard similar to how they previously reviewed your Google dan sheet.
 And they will respond just as before, in #belt-requests.

 **Q: You still haven’t answered my question!**